 During the Second World War, challenged with the top-secret task of breaking Nazi Germany’s enigma code, British mathematician Alan Turing (1912-1954)* and a team of men (and woman) worked tirelessly to create what would become one of the world’s first computers – and what would help lead the allies to victory in the Atlantic in 1945.
 Based on the book Alan Turing: The Enigma by Andrew Hodges, Benedict Cumberbatch** gives an outstanding performance as a mathematical genius whose determination and refusal to quit in the face of varying obstacles helped create history and save millions of lives.

-*Of interest: The book Turing’s Cathedral (2012) by George Dyson – son of famous physicist Freeman Dyson and brother of influential digital technology consultant Esther Dyson – is an account of “how the digital universe exploded in the aftermath of World War II…with a small group of men and women at Princeton, led by John von Neumann, who began building one of the first computers to realize Alan Turing’s vision of a Universal Machine.”
+The book Turing’s Cathedral (2012) by George Dyson – son of famous physicist Freeman Dyson and brother of influential digital technology consultant Esther Dyson – is an account of “how the digital universe exploded in the aftermath of World War II…with a small group of men and women at Princeton, led by John von Neumann, who began building one of the first computers to realize Alan Turing’s vision of a Universal Machine.”

 Some interesting quotes and information from the book are below: